The New Saint Joseph Catholic Sunday school series is a darling Catholic catechism for children, yet here are some considerations you want to know.

 Progressively, you can see that by the 1970s the tabernacle has been removed at the Elevation of the Host on page 56.

-The next picture shows what happened twenty years later.
+The next picture shows what happened to this Catholic Sunday school booklet twenty years later.
 The third booklet on the right shows lots of white space around the priest and altar….

 The following picture shows the same pages as the photo above, yet in this spread you can see at a glance how many altar pieces had been successively removed by Catholic Book Publishing Company during the 1990s.